Gifted and Talented

 - Quantitative test measures the child's ability to reason numerically as well as problem solve.

 Each year CCUSD blanket tests all second-grade students during the school day in February.
 Referral testing for other elementary grades [through 5th grade] occurs in our district three times per year [fall, winter and spring].
 Both teachers and parents may refer students for testing.
 A child may not be retested on the same test within a 12 month period.
-Parents may opt for outside (private testing) as long as the state of Arizona recognizes that test to qualify the student for gifted services.
-For more more information regarding gifted testing, please see the Gifted Testing page.
+If you would like to refer a child for testing, please fill out this form Parents may opt for outside (private testing) as long as the state of Arizona recognizes that test to qualify the student for gifted services.

 As a district, we work collaboratively with parents, students, administration and teachers to ensure our gifted students' needs are met in the classroom.
-If you have any further questions, concerns or comments, please contact Thomas Espy, Director of Academic Services & Assessment at Tespy@ccusd93.org.
+If you have any further questions, concerns or comments, please contact Staci Wiese, Director of Academic Services at [email protected].